 Supporting a child or young adult through an autistic meltdown can feel overwhelming, but understanding the cause and the best methods for de-escalation can make a world of difference.
+It’s important to recognize that autistic adults can also experience meltdowns and require support.
 In this guide, we discuss what an autistic meltdown is, explain how it differs from a neurotypical tantrum, and suggest ways to help children with severe autism cope with overstimulation.

 What is an autistic meltdown?

 An autistic meltdown is an intense response to overwhelming sensory, emotional, or situational stress.
+Meltdowns occur as involuntary responses to sensory or emotional overload, and are not under the individual’s control.
+This loss of control is a core aspect of meltdowns, often resulting in overwhelming physical and behavioral responses.
 It is not a choice or a manipulative tactic, but rather an involuntary reaction to overstimulation or distress.

 Unlike a neurotypical tantrum, which often has a goal (e.g., gaining attention or a desired object), a meltdown is the result of a system overwhelmed to the point of shutting down.
-For children and young adults with severe autism, meltdowns can include crying, screaming, self-injurious behavior, or complete withdrawal.
+For children and young adults with severe autism, meltdowns can include crying, screaming, self-injurious behavior, repetitive movements, or complete withdrawal.
+Autistic people report experiencing intense physical reactions during meltdowns, such as shaking, rapid heartbeat, or uncontrollable movements.

 Key differences between meltdowns and tantrums lie in their triggers and resolutions.
 Meltdowns are typically caused by sensory overload or emotional dysregulation, making them involuntary responses to overwhelming situations.
+Sensory differences and heightened sensitivity are underlying factors, and sensory triggers—such as loud noises, bright lights, or strong smells—can provoke meltdowns.
+Autistic traits, including sensory sensitivities, masking behaviors, and emotional regulation differences, contribute to the intensity and frequency of meltdowns.
 In contrast, tantrums usually arise from unmet wants or needs and are often intentional efforts to achieve a specific goal.
 While tantrums tend to subside once the desired outcome is achieved, meltdowns require time, a calm environment, and a reduction in stressors to resolve.

 Understanding this distinction is crucial to providing the right type of support during these episodes.

-Keep a log of situations that lead to meltdowns, such as loud noises, crowded spaces, or changes in routine.
+Keep a log of situations that lead to meltdowns, such as loud noises, crowded spaces, or changes in routine—this can be a behavior log.
+Tracking behaviors in a behavior log can help identify early warning signs and warning signs of an impending autistic meltdown.
 Identifying triggers helps caregivers to anticipate and reduce stressors before they escalate.

-Provide tools that help regulate sensory input, such as noise-canceling headphones, weighted blankets, or fidget toys.
+Provide coping tools that help regulate sensory input, such as noise cancelling headphones, weighted blankets, or fidget toys.
+Including quiet spaces in the sensory toolkit can also help manage sensory overload and support self-regulation.
 These can offer comfort and prevent overstimulation.

 Develop predictable routines and incorporate calming techniques, such as deep breathing, mindfulness, or quiet time in a safe, familiar space.
+These routines help support emotional regulation during and after meltdowns, making it easier to recover from overwhelming situations.
 Practice these regularly, so they become second nature during moments of distress.

 Demonstrate calm and reassuring behavior, even during challenging situations.
 Children often mirror the emotional states of those around them.

 Engage in occupational therapy, behavioral therapy, or other specialized interventions.
-These therapies teach coping skills tailored to the individual’s unique needs.
+These therapies teach coping skills tailored to the individual’s unique needs, and often address sensory processing challenges to help reduce meltdowns.

 For children with severe autism who are nonverbal or have limited verbal skills, communication plays a critical role in managing dysregulation.
 When an individual cannot express their needs, frustrations, or feelings, their distress can quickly escalate into a meltdown.
 The following methods can help profoundly autistic children communicate.